 Flip through cookbooks or watch YouTube videos and write down pantry staples from your favourite recipes.
 Beans, pasta, oils, spices, canned vegetables and legumes are all key ingredients to make easy weekday meals.
 Want to try something new but always missing that certain spice?
 Add it to your grocery list.
 Shop your list and avoid impulse purchases so you stay organised and on budget.

-Garlic, leeks, mushrooms, herbs, canned chickpeas, pasta & rice are my basic essentials.
-These are versatile ingredients that are at the basis of many tasty dishes, from bolognese to cottage pie.
+Garlic, leeks, mushrooms, herbs, canned chickpeas, pasta & rice are my essentials.
+These are versatile ingredients that are the basis of many tasty dishes, from bolognese to cottage pie.
 I also like to store different kinds of pasta grains and rice as they’re quick and easy to cook with.

 Think about it like this: taking the time to properly organise your pantry is a win-win – it means more money in your pocket, less expired food going off at the back of shelves, and a gorgeous aesthetically-pleasing space that’ll make you excited to be in the kitchen.
 You don’t always need to buy anything either, it’s all about working with what you have and thinking outside the box.